fightforthefuture/TeamFutureForFirefox/README.md

 ### How to QA
 Step 1 - Click the `Cat icon`.
 Step 2 - Visit any website.
-Step 3 - If you see any issues, please [make an issue in GitHub](https://github.com/fightforthefuture/TeamFutureForFirefox/issues/new)
+Step 3 - If you see any bugs, please [make an issue in GitHub](https://github.com/fightforthefuture/TeamFutureForFirefox/issues/new), noting the URL you were on.
-Step 4 - Know you are awesome, for helping us.

-If you'd like to help some more, return to Step 2.
+(Optional) Repeat from Step 1.